5 BIG Changes Coming to Google Ads: Everything You Need to Know

-Finally, some changes are coming to the AdWords bidding process.
+Finally, some changes are coming to the Google Ads bidding process.

 Currently, advertisers set a base desktop bid and then set mobile bids as a multiplier on the base bid.
 This was introduced with Enhanced Campaigns.
 (And tablet is stuck with desktop, something a lot of PPC people have complained about, though tablet searches only account for about 5% of traffic and aren't growing.)